ychervonyi/college_value/README.md

 This allows us to generate a very simple "normalized" college ranking via dividing an actual earnings by a predicted via linear regression earnings based on SAT.

+Another thing we can do is to answer the following question: what college features contribute to student earnings the most after factoring out SAT?
+In other words, we can can build another model predicting the normalized earnings based on college features, we call this "college model".

 # Usage

 Download and unzip dataset: